Banned Swiss-based scientist arrives in US

 In October 2016, she won a Swiss National Science Foundation grant to enable her to study in Boston.

-Dr. Soumya Raychaudhuri, a scientist and physician at Brigham and Women’s Hospital in Boston, had recruited Asgari last year to join his world-renowned human genomics lab, which is studying the role of human genetic variation in tuberculosis progression.
+Dr. Soumya Raychaudhuri, a scientist and physician at Brigham and Women’s Hospital in Boston, had recruited Asgari last year to join his world-renowned human genomics labexternal link, which is studying the role of human genetic variation in tuberculosis progression.

 Meanwhile, a US federal judge in Seattle has issued a temporary nationwide block on President Donald Trump's ban on travellers from seven mainly Muslim nations. it has been reported.